Any Woman, Anywhere

 Check our projection mapping animation

+In celebration of International Women's Day, each evening from Friday 8 March to Sunday 10 March 2019 we projected a large-scale animation on to a building in the Grassmarket, Edinburgh.
 The content of our projection mapping gives voices to women’s experience of violence – the messages in it were created in partnership with members of the women’s sector, survivors, and key focus groups run by Amina: The Muslim Women’s Resource Centre and The Church of Scotland.

-Check our new campaign video
+Check our campaign video

 Our events and street campaign were made possible and brilliantly vibrant by our amazing team of volunteers.
 The projection mapping animation was created by Robert Motyka at Wee Dog Media using illustrations made by artists Aga Miętkiewicz and Lababa Naqvi.
 It was projected using equipment from the Projector Club.